Send the link below via email or IMCopy

 — a question about whether something is/is not true, did/did not occur, or will/will not occur

 — Advocate on a particular side of argument

-To persuade my audience that e-cigarettes are harmful to human health.
+To persuade my audience that e-cigarettes can cause lung cancer.

 To persuade my audience that paperbound books will eventually cease to exist.